Person Resurfacing A Pool, Concept Of Pool Resurfacing Options

 Average Cost to Resurface a Pool in Florida

-The average cost to resurface a pool in Florida depends on several factors such as the type of material you choose, the size of your pool, and the condition of your pool.
+The average cost to resurface a pool in Florida depends on several factors, such as the type of material you choose, the size of your pool, and its condition.

 The cost can range from a few thousand dollars up to $100,000 for larger and more luxurious pools.
 However, there are options for nearly every budget.